 Composition of reed relays

-Reed relays are composed of a reed switch, a coil, an optional diode, a package and method for connecting the read switch and coil to outside the package.
+Reed relays are composed of a reed switch, a coil, an optional diode, a package and a method for connecting the read switch and coil to outside the package.

 Typically, a reed relay consists of two reed contacts, made from nickel-iron and plated with materials that safeguard component service life.
 The most common materials used in the reed contact include rhodium, ruthenium and sometimes iridium.